shashankpritam/shashankpritam.github.io/content/_index.md

 ### Programming

-- **Languages**: Python and R have been my staples for a long time, but I've been immersing myself in the worlds of Go and Codon ( an exciting variant of Python).
+- **Languages**: Python and R have been my staples for a long time, but I've been immersing myself in the worlds of Go and Codon (an exciting variant of Python).
-- **IDEs**: I use RStudio, Jupyter Notebook and Visual Studio Code has been a reliable ally for many other languages.
+- **IDEs**: I use RStudio, Jupyter Notebook and VS Codium has been a reliable ally for many other languages.
 - **Terminals**: iTerm is my terminal of choice.
 It's sleek, customizable, and very powerful.
 - **Version Control**: Git and GitHub are my tools of choice for version control and collaboration.
 - **Shell & Command Line**: I've got a soft spot for Bash, regex, and the simplicity of command-line interfaces.